-Initially and annually each waiver participant is provided information about abuse, neglect and exploitation and how to make a report when concerns arise.
+Initially an annually each waiver participant is provided information about abuse, neglect and exploitation and how to make a report when concerns arise.
 The multidisciplinary assessment captures information about informal support systems and their burden of care that identifies potential risk factors for abuse, neglect and exploitation.
 Additional information is provided when requested or when the case management entity is concerned about abuse, neglect and exploitation.
 During the waiver enrollment process, the individual is given information about the waiver through a participant disclosure letter, an Introductory letter and a Welcome letter that includes information about ANE.
 This information describes signs of ANE, contact information and mandatory reporting requirements.
-The following statement is included in the letter "If you think that you are not safe or have any concerns about abuse, neglect or exploitation you can call your local Department of Social Services or equivalent programs operated by Federally Recognized Tribes for assistance with Adult Protective Services.
-You can also call your Case Management Entity or the Independent Assessment Entity" to provide guidance to the waiver participant if he or she feels abused, neglected or exploited.
+The following statement is included in the letter "If you think that you are not safe or have any concerns about abuse, neglect or exploitation you can call your local Department of Social Services for assistance with Adult Protective Services.
+You can also call your Case Management Entity or the Independent Assessment Entity" (after April 2020) to provide guidance to the waiver participant if he or she feels abused, neglected or exploited.
 In addition, During the planning for the agreement of the Beneficiary Rights and Responsibilities, the Case Management Entity and the Independent Assessment Entity educate and provide information to participants, families and legal representatives.
-Participants sign the Beneficiary Rights and Responsibility form indicating that they have received information about incident reporting.
+Participants sign the Beneficiary Rights and Responsibilities that they have received information about incident reporting.

 Each member of the case management entity is required to have annual mandatory training that includes what constitutes abuse, neglect and exploitation; and how to complete, assess, report and mitigate critical incidences of waiver participants.
-The State Medicaid Agency provides high-level training Power Point on ANE in supporting waiver participants.
-The DHHS-Division of Aging Services provides semi-annual training in ANE that is accessible to the case management entities.
+The State Medicaid Agency provides a high-level training in ANE in supporting waiver participants.
+The DHHS-Division of Aging and Adult Services provides semi-annual training in ANE to the case management entities.
 In addition, providers are required to provide on-going training to direct service staff in how to recognize abuse, neglect and exploitation, and where to go for help.